sumukhbhandarkar/Library-Management-System/README.md

 # Elastic Host
 * Elastic can be either hosted on Docker or Kubernetes.
 I have used windows installer to create an instance of Elastic

+# Elastic Indices
+* borrower : id, name, dateOfIssue, returnDate, bookID
+* books : id, title, genre, author, state, issuerID

+Book can have three states : Issued, Available, maintainance (Book will be in maintainance if genre is not specified.
+IssuerID for the book is not mandatory, since book can be in either available / maintainance state)

 # UI Snapshots
 Please find snapshots of the UI below